binarypie-dev/hypercube/README.md

 ## Artifacthub

-BinaryOS is indexed on [artifacthub.io](https://artifacthub.io) to make it easier to discover and track.
+Hypercube is indexed on [artifacthub.io](https://artifacthub.io) to make it easier to discover and track.
 If you fork this image, you can list your own variant there as well using the `artifacthub-repo.yml` file.

 Learn more in the [Universal Blue Artifacthub discussion](https://universal-blue.discourse.group/t/listing-your-custom-image-on-artifacthub/6446).

 ## Development with Just

-The repository includes a [`Justfile`](./Justfile) with commands for building and testing BinaryOS locally. [just](https://just.systems/) is a command runner that simplifies common development tasks.
+The repository includes a [`Justfile`](./Justfile) with commands for building and testing Hypercube locally. [just](https://just.systems/) is a command runner that simplifies common development tasks.

-Just is pre-installed on all Universal Blue images (including BinaryOS and Bluefin-DX).
+Just is pre-installed on all Universal Blue images (including Hypercube and Bluefin-DX).
 If you're using another system, install it from your package manager or see the [just installation guide](https://just.systems/man/en/introduction.html).

 ### Available Commands